zarqman/can_has_state/README.md

           :on_exit_deferred => lambda { |r| r.stop_billing }

         # :from restricts which states can switch to this one.
 Multiple "from"
         #   states are allowed, as shown under state :deleted.
+        #
+        # If :from is not present, this state may be entered from any other
+        #   state.
+To prevent ever moving to a given state (only useful if that
+        #   state is also the initial state), use :from => [] .
+        #
         state :inactive,
           :from => [:active]

         # :timestamp automatically sets the current date/time when this state
         #   is entered.
-Both _at and _on (datetime and date) columns are
+Both *_at and *_on (datetime and date) columns are
         #   supported.
+        #
-        # :guard adds additional restrictions before this state can be entered.
+        # :require adds additional restrictions before this state can be
-        #   Like :on_enter/:on_exit, it too can be a method name or a
+        #   entered.
+Like :on_enter/:on_exit, it can be a method name or a
         #   lambda/Proc.
 Multiple methods may be provided.
 Each method must
         #   return a ruby true value (anything except nil or false) for the
         #   condition to be satisfied.
+If any :require is not true, then the
+        #   state transition is blocked.
+        #
+        # :message allows the validation error message to be customized.
+It is
+        #   used when conditions for either :from or :require fail.
+The default
+        #   message is used in the example below. %{from} and %{to} parameters
+        #   are optional, and will be the from and to states, respectively.
+        #
         state :deleted,
           :from => [:active, :inactive],
           :timestamp => :deleted_at,
           :on_enter_deferred => [:delete_record, :delete_payment_info],
-          :guard => lambda {|r| r.active_services? }
+          :require => lambda {|r| !r.active_services? },
+          :message => "has invalid transition from %{from} to %{to}"

         # Custom triggers are called for certain "from" => "to" state
         #   combinations.
 They are especially useful for DRYing up triggers